ChainSafe/forest/CONTRIBUTING.md

 public functions and structs.
 Please refer to the Forest team's [Documentation practices](https://github.com/ChainSafe/forest/wiki/Documentation-practices).

-### 🤖Code formatting
+### 🤖 Code formatting

-Formatting is standardised via various formatting tools for different technologies.
+Formatting is standardized via various formatting tools for different technologies.
 Please make sure to run the appropriate formatter before submitting your code, otherwise it will not pass the CI checks.
 You can format the code, including markdown files, with `mise fmt`.